1 Kelburn Parade, Easterfield Building, Kelburn, Wellington

 Granola $8; Supreme coffee (including filter), Libertine and Ritual teas

 At the Victoria University Kelburn campus Vic Books has incorporated a café.
 There are tables within the bookstore area as well as many seating options in the covered ‘Hub’ that it faces.
-There is also a branch (open weekdays only) at the Pipitea campus, opposite the railway station, and this serves the same granola too.
 The Kelburn campus has other eateries as well, including The Lab and the more formal Milk & Honey.
 Here is a campus map to help you find your way around.

 The granola is described as ‘Maple granola w/ nuts, seeds, dried fruit, Greek yoghurt and seasonal compote’ on the menu.
 It is served in a small, deep bowl, so you have to eat your way through concentrated amounts of compote, banana and yoghurt to get to the ganola below.
 I’d prefer a wider bowl where you can access all components at once.